 As a brand licensed by the UK Gambling Commission, Football Index must adhere to the KYC protocol.
 Therefore, you will be asked to verify your identity prior to making your withdrawal.

-From the minute you start the process, it can take up to 10 working days for your Football Index withdraw money to hit your chosen payment method.
+From the minute you start the process, it can take up to 10 working days for your Football Index withdraw money to hit your chosen payment method when making a deposit.

-The reason for that is simple: for now, they only accept payments on Visa and Mastercard credit and debit cards.
+As for now, Football Index only accepts payments on Visa and Mastercard credit and debit cards, thus making withdrawal funds longer.
 If they had PayPal and other e-wallets, clearly these processing times would be quicker.

 Further delays are also likely when bank holidays feature in your ten-day timeframe.